Kyly/TimeClock/README.md

 The program can also be run by simply double clicking on the jar file itself.

-To exit the program right click on the tray icon with the tool tip TimeClock.
+To exit the program right click on the TimeClock tray icon and select exit.

 Dependencies
 ------------